Early days

 "New World's Fair".
 This was reissued a while

-back on CD and you may be able to find a copy
+it here) and you may be able to find a

 - Steve Swindells - "Fresh blood"